DPST Dividend: Yield, Schedule, and What to Expect

 Short answer

-DPST's approximate ~2.7% (variable; distributions are paid quarterly and fluctuate) yield (as of early 2026) makes it an income-oriented fund.
-It tracks 3x daily S&P Regional Banks Select Industry index and passes through the dividends of its holdings, typically quarterly, minus a 0.92% expense ratio.
+DPST's approximate ~2.7% (variable; distributions are paid quarterly and fluctuate) yield (as of early 2026) makes it an income-oriented fund, about $270 a year on a $10,000 position before tax.
+It tracks 3x daily S&P Regional Banks Select Industry index and passes through the income its holdings generate, usually quarterly, net of the 0.92% expense ratio.
 If income is your goal, DPST earns its place as a yield-paying core holding.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Direxion.

 How does the DPST dividend work?

-DPST holds the companies in 3x daily S&P Regional Banks Select Industry index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.92% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+DPST holds what is in 3x daily S&P Regional Banks Select Industry index, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.92% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 Direxion Daily Regional Banks Bull 3X Shares (DPST) seeks daily investment results, before fees and expenses, of 300% of the daily performance of the S&P Regional Banks Select Industry Index.
 Direxion is the issuer, and the fund obtains its leveraged exposure mainly through swap agreements and other derivatives tied to the regional-banks index rather than by holding the underlying bank stocks directly.
 The expense ratio is roughly 0.92%, and the fund launched on August 19, 2015.
 DPST is built for sophisticated traders who actively monitor positions, typically intraday or over a few days.
 The leverage is reset daily, so over multi-day and longer periods the fund's return reflects the compounding of daily moves, which in volatile or sideways markets tends to decay relative to a simple 3x of the index's cumulative return.
 Regional banks are themselves a volatile, rate-sensitive and confidence-sensitive corner of the market, and applying 3x leverage on top of that amplifies both gains and losses.
 The 2023 regional-bank crisis, when the failures of Silicon Valley Bank and others sent regional-bank shares down sharply in a matter of days, is a clear example of how violently a fund like DPST can move.

 If income is your goal, compare DPST against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how DPST's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how DPST's income fits your real portfolio in Walnut.

 The bottom line on the DPST dividend